NathanW2/nathanw.net/_posts/2009-05-06-creating-a-instance-of-a-mapinfo-com-object-in-net-part-two.markdown

 Now that we have to _Do_ method out of the way lets move on to _eval_.
 Pretty much the same process but it will return a string insteed of a void type.

-[sourcecode language="csharp"]
+{% highlight csharp %}
 public string Eval(string command)
 {
       parameter[0] = command;
       return (string)mapinfoType.InvokeMember(&quot;Eval&quot;, BindingFlags.InvokeMethod,
                              null,instance,parameter);
 }
-[/sourcecode]
+{% endhighlight %}

- Done, now lets put that all together in a nice class with a static CreateInstance method. [sourcecode language="csharp"] public class Mapinfo
+ Done, now lets put that all together in a nice class with a static CreateInstance method. {% highlight csharp %}
+public class Mapinfo
 {
    private object mapinfoinstance;